COVID-19 vaccine: Get the latest updates on children’s doses, booster shots and more. Learn More

 A doctor holding a pen and clipboard talking to a patient

-A very big book could be written about all the health conditions that men become more susceptible to as they age, but there are four conditions in particular that men are at great risk to be diagnosed with as they advance in years.
-Here are four common men’s health conditions, risk factors for each, and tips for prevention.
+Someone could write a colossal book about all the health conditions men become more susceptible to as they age.
+Still, there are four conditions in particular that men are at significant risk of being diagnosed with as they advance in years.
+Here are four common men’s health conditions, the risk factors for each, and prevention tips.

 1. Prostate Cancer

 Prostate cancer is the second most common form of cancer in men.
-The American Cancer Society estimates that one out of six men will be diagnosed with prostate cancer at some point in his life.
-Prostate cancer occurs mostly in men in their 60s, and there is often an absence of clear symptoms during the early stages.
-Although it can be a serious disease, most men don’t die from prostate cancer.
+The American Cancer Society estimates that one out of six men will eventually be diagnosed with prostate cancer.
+Prostate cancer occurs predominantly in men in their 60s, and there is often an absence of apparent symptoms during the early stages.
+Although it can be a severe disease, most men don’t die from prostate cancer.

 Risk Factors

-Age is the biggest risk factor.
+Age is the most significant risk factor.
 Men under 40 years old are rarely diagnosed with prostate cancer.
-It’s found mostly in men above 65 years of age, but it can occur at an earlier age.
+It’s found mostly in men above 65, but it can occur at an earlier age.

 Prevention

-Eat lots of fruits and vegetables because they contain protective vitamins, minerals and antioxidants that help your body fight against all types of cancer.
-You should also minimize saturated fat intake and exercise regularly.
+Eat lots of fruits and vegetables because they contain protective vitamins, minerals, and antioxidants that help your body fight against all types of cancer.
+In addition, it would be best to minimize saturated fat intake and exercise regularly.

 2. Type 2 Diabetes

 Type 2 is the most common form of diabetes.
-People diagnosed with type 2 diabetes either cannot properly use insulin or their pancreas doesn’t crank out enough insulin.
-Without enough insulin (or inadequate usage of it), glucose (sugar) builds up in your system because it can’t be shuttled into cells to be used for energy.
+People diagnosed with type 2 diabetes either cannot properly use insulin or their pancreas doesn’t produce enough insulin in the body.
+Without enough insulin (or inadequate usage), glucose (sugar) builds up in your system because it cannot be stored in your body’s cells or used for energy.

-Type 2 diabetes is a serious condition that can lead to
+Type 2 diabetes is a severe condition that can lead to

 • kidney, heart, and nerve damage